Talking with Family & Friends

 • Allow the other person to talk.
 Listen and try not to interrupt.

-• Try not to hold back to protect one another’s feeling, and ask the other person to do the same.
+• Try not to hold back to protect one another’s feelings, and ask the other person to do the same.

 • Know that the other person may not want to hear what you have to say.
 And, know that you may not like what he or she has to say.

-• Don't feel that you have to always say, "It'll be okay."
+• Speak from your heart.
+Try not to be critical of yourself and the other person.
+Don't feel that you have to always say, "It'll be okay."

-• Remember that people express their emotions differently.
+• Keep in mind that people express their emotions differently than you do.

 • If you are having a hard time talking with the person you are caring for or others involved in caregiving, get help.
-Consider asking a licensed counselor, therapist or clergyman to mediate the conversation.
+Consider seeking the help of a licensed counselor, therapist, or clergyman to mediate the conversation.
 Your doctor can suggest someone.

 What do I do when someone says something hurtful?

 Some people may not know how to talk with you about cancer and caregiving.
 Their well-meaning comments may be hurtful.
-It is OK to feel hurt, angry or shocked.
-Here are 3 ways to deal with insensitive remarks:
+It is OK to feel hurt, angry, or shocked.
+Here are four ways to deal with insensitive remarks:

 1. Be straightforward and honest.
 Tell the person that the question or comment hurt your feelings.